 It’s important to understand that the recovery process is a lifelong journey that continues even after you’ve completed treatment, which is where aftercare, a maintenance form of treatment, begins.
-If you have not already participated in formal treatment, you’ll need to seek a higher level of care (such as inpatient or outpatient rehab) before you begin aftercare.
+If you have not already participated in formal treatment, you’ll need to seek a higher level of care (such as detox, inpatient or outpatient rehab) before you begin aftercare.

 Getting Addiction Therapy & Aftercare

 Substance abuse counselors are certified or licensed professionals who provide drug counseling to help people struggling with addiction.
 States may have different requirements regarding education and credentialing for drug rehab counselors.
 However, most addiction therapists have at least a Master’s degree in their field.1

 A drug rehab counselor might be a licensed social worker, certified substance abuse and alcohol counselor, employee assistance program counselor, psychologist, mental health counselor, marriage and family counselor, or licensed professional counselor.
 While it’s not a requirement, many addiction therapists obtain national certification from the National Certification Commission for Addiction Professionals.2